 deb http://ftp.be.debian.org/debian/ lenny main contrib non-free

-The first package I installed (after looking for patches) was SSH
+The first package I installed (after looking for patches) was SSH.
+This way I am able to connect through

 SSH to my server from anywhere in my network.